 In addition to SoonerCare Medicaid, the state also operates SoonerPlan, which is a state-funded program to provide family planning services to men and women with incomes that do not exceed 133 percent of poverty level, and who are not enrolled in SoonerCare Medicaid.

-Another state-run program, Insure Oklahoma, predates the ACA by several years and subsidizes private health insurance for residents with incomes up to 100 percent of poverty level.
-Prior to 2014, the upper income limit for Insure Oklahoma was 200 percent of poverty level, but the limit was lowered in January 2014 because enrollees with incomes above 100 percent of poverty are now eligible to receive federal tax credits to offset the cost of private plans purchased through the exchange.
+Another state-run program, Insure Oklahoma, predates the ACA by several years and subsidizes private health insurance for residents with incomes up to the poverty level.
+Prior to 2014, the upper income limit for Insure Oklahoma was 200% of poverty level, but the limit was lowered in January 2014 because enrollees with incomes above 100% of poverty became eligible to receive federal tax credits to offset the cost of private plans purchased through the exchange.

 Insure Oklahoma offers assistance to people who obtain employer-sponsored insurance from one of the 4,543 employers who are enrolled in the Insure Oklahoma program (with a 60/25/15, state/employer/employee split on the premiums), and it also offers a program that allows individuals to purchase coverage on their own.

-As of September 2018, there were 13,418 enrollees in the employer-sponsored insurance program, and 5,053 in the individual insurance program.
-This was down from a total of about 30,000 enrollees in 2013.
+As of March 2021, there were more than 15,000 enrollees in the employer-sponsored insurance program, and more than 20,000 in the individual insurance program.
+This was up from a combined total of only about 18,000 people in 2018 (although total enrollment had stood at around 30,000 enrollees in 2013).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.